buildOMG/kb/qna/qna_data.md

 ## Questions

 * To help the models the questions in the training data need to succinct:
-    * Please do not post questions like this: "How safe will staking be?
-Will the “average Joe” be able to stake without having to worry about his/hers OMGs?
+    * Please do not post questions like this: "Will the “average Joe” be able to stake without having to worry about his/hers OMGs?
 Will there be certain precautions that will need to be taken in order to prevent being hacked?"
     * This is preferred: "How safe will staking be?"
     * ...or this: "Will staking be safe?"
 * We probably need to be careful about having overlapping Q&As in different places